Whether you’re a longtime PicMonkey veteran or a shiny, new user, we want you to know one thing about us:

 There are a few things I would love to see on [PicMonkey]… such as being able to add drop shadows to files.

 We have expanded both our Graphic and Text palettes to include both an Effects and Erase tab.
 This means you can now add effects to graphics, including Drop Shadow and Inner Shadow and you can erase text like you could graphics.

 I enjoy the features and ease of use.
 Would like to see more effects and new themes.

 Did somebody say new effects?!
 We’ve got several awesome newbies coming at you, including mood enhancers like Moonlight, Helium, and Pink Fog.
 Plus, Gradient is gonna take your artsy pics to a whole ’nother level.

 We’ve made some updates to Hub!
-Now all PicMonkey subscribers have access to at least 1GB of storage and Collections, and Pro subscribers get unlimited Hub access.
-Once you save an image to a collection it’s moved out of your main Hub space and lives only in that collection.
+Now all PicMonkey subscribers have access to at least 1GB of storage and Folders, and Pro subscribers get unlimited Hub access.
+Once you save an image to a folder it’s moved out of your main Hub space and lives only in that folder.

 This is just the beginning, folks—we have even more great features to come!
 If you don’t see what you’re longing for on this list, let us know.